Computer Science vs. Engineering: Which Technical Track Should You Take?

 In the question of computer science versus engineering, only you can decide which career path is right for you.
 The information above should help you weigh your options in order to determine which best aligns with your specific abilities and aspirations.

-*Salary ranges represent national averaged earnings for the occupations listed and include workers at all levels of education and experience.
-Ranges do not represent starting salaries and employment conditions in your area may vary.
+2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed May 8, 2019] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+Employment conditions in your area may vary.

 3Burning-Glass.com (analysis of 653,201 engineering job postings, Jan.
 1, 2018 – Dec.
 31, 2018).